 How To Start A Nonprofit In Oklahoma

-To start a nonprofit corporation in Oklahoma, you must file the Oklahoma Not for Profit Corporation Certificate of Incorporation with the OK Secretary of State.
-You can file your certificate in person, by mail, or online.
-The certificate of incorporation costs $25 to file (plus a 4% credit card processing fee).
-Once filed with the state, your certificate of incorporation officially creates your Oklahoma nonprofit corporation, but truly preparing a nonprofit to pursue its mission involves several additional steps.
+To start a nonprofit corporation in Oklahoma, you must file a Not for Profit Corporation Certificate of Incorporation with the Oklahoma Secretary of State.
+The fee is $25, and you can file in person, by mail, or online.

 Starting an Oklahoma Nonprofit Guide: